Serge Bernier

-Serge Joseph Bernier (born April 29, 1947) is a Canadian former professional ice hockey right winger who played seven seasons in the National Hockey League (NHL) for the Philadelphia Flyers, Los Angeles Kings and Quebec Nordiques and six seasons in the World Hockey Association (WHA) for Quebec, where he scored a majority of his 308 combined goals (NHL and WHA), between 1968 and 1981.
+Serge Joseph Bernier (burn-YAY; born April 29, 1947) is a Canadian former professional ice hockey right winger who played seven seasons in the National Hockey League (NHL) for the Philadelphia Flyers, Los Angeles Kings and Quebec Nordiques and six seasons in the World Hockey Association (WHA) for Quebec, where he scored a majority of his 308 combined goals (NHL and WHA), between 1968 and 1981.
 His 230 goals in the WHA were third-most for the Nordiques during their time in the league behind Real Cloutier and Marc Tardif.
 He was the first draft pick in Philadelphia Flyers history.
 He was nicknamed Toutou, which roughly translates to "Big Teddy Bear" in English.

 He was traded along with Bill Lesuk and Jim Johnson from the Flyers to the Kings for Ross Lonsberry, Bill Flett, Jean Potvin and Eddie Joyal on January 28, 1972.
+In the 1977 WHA playoffs, Bernier led the entire postseason in points (36), assists (22) and tied in goals (14) to aid the Nordiques to the Avco World Trophy for the only time in franchise history.
+For his efforts, he was named WHA Playoff MVP.

 In 2010, Bernier was part of the initial group of players elected to the World Hockey Association Hall of Fame.